 Register of Interests: None

 I work for the 2gether Cluster as the Cluster Leader.
 My background is with children and families, I started my career in 1983 as a nursery nurse, later moving onto Family Centres.
 In 1994 I worked in Leeds to manage Early Years' Centres and Children's Centres.
 I have been a trainer for the Early Years' Service and the LSBC, delivering training around Child Protection and Domestic Violence.
 My current role involves working for 12 schools offering a wide range of services to children and their families.

 In my spare time enjoy running and yoga.

 I became a governor at CMPS in 2018, and I am committed to supporting the school on its continued journey to outstanding.

 I am passionate about education and have worked for 37 years, in primary schools, and have loved every minute.
 I was, until recently, the Chief Executive of a small, growing Trust and Executive Principal of a Primary School which was a National Support and Teaching School.
 Over the years I have been inspired by the children I have been privileged to work alongside and am both excited and honoured to be a member of the governing body of Manor Wood Primary School and to making a difference to the lives of the children we serve.

 What to do if you are interested in being a Governor:

 All governors to a school’s Governing Body must be elected or appointed.

-If you want to be part of Carr Manor Primary School’s Governing Body please enquire about any vacancies from Deborah Kenny, the Headteacher.
+If you want to be part of Manor Wood Primary School’s Governing Body please enquire about any vacancies from Deborah Kenny, the Headteacher.

 Visit Leeds City Council Website for guidance and advice about being a governor and where you can access an application form.